pjotrs-osnovskis/movie-app-ms2/README.md

 ### Functionality Test

 Made sure all links are in working order by clicking on each and one of them on every page, no broken links found.
+As well as **Search** working properly on variety of requests.

 ### User Story Testing